-Pittsburgh Steelers offensive coordinator Todd Haley has been granted permission to interview with the Arizona Cardinals for their vacant head coaching position.
+The Pittsburgh Steelers have granted offensive coordinator Todd Haley permission to interview for the Arizona Cardinals' vacant head coach position.

 Haley had acted as the Cardinals' offensive coordinator in 2007 and 2008, helping the team earn their first Super Bowl berth in franchise history.
 In 2009, Haley was hired as the head coach of the Kansas City Chiefs and led the team to the postseason in 2010.
 After compiling a 5-8 record in 2011, the team decided to relieve him of his duties after 13 games.